 Here then, and in no particular order, my choices for the Seven Wonders of the United Kingdom.

 Windsor Castle - The World's Biggest House?

 Perhaps there's a bigger house somewhere but Windsor Castle, the Queen's weekend home, is definitely the world's biggest occupied castle.
-William the Conqueror picked the site and it has been a royal residence and fortress ever since, about 950 years.
+William the Conqueror picked the site and it has been a royal residence and fortress ever since, more than 950 years.

 During that time, it certainly has spread.
 The house now covers 13 acres.
 Besides being the biggest inhabited castle in the world, it's also one of the most familiar.
 Fly into London via Heathrow and, looking down from your plane, it will be one of the first recognizably British things you'll see.

 Fans of equestrian events regularly enjoy the festive Royal Windsor Horse Show, open to the public in May.
 And most of the rest of us got an extensive look at the castle during the royal wedding of Prince Harry and Meghan Markle in 2018.

 Of course, it's not the only castle in the UK.
 They're all over the place; visitors are spoiled for choice.
 Here are some others you might want to visit:

 Stonehenge rises up on Salisbury Plain.
 Clearly a work of intelligence and purpose, Stonehenge is like a mysterious communication from the distant past - a genuine wonder.
 It salutes the sunrise on the summer solstice but nobody really knows what it was for and who built it.
 This massive icon of Britain, at least four thousand years old, draws people from around the world.

 Plan a visit to include the Summer Solstice at Stonehenge, when you can join an all night party.
 It is the only night of the year when visitors can camp around the monument and spend the night there.
 And if you've visited Stonehenge years ago, come now to see it as never before and to learn about the newest discoveries into it's myths and mysteries